 The Term A Note bears interest at LIBOR plus a margin ranging from 2.25% to 2.75% determined by the total leverage ratio calculated at quarter end.
-At December 31, 2009, the interest rate was 2.48% inclusive of a 2.25% margin.
-The Term A Note, as entered into on May 13, 2008, has \$1.25 million due on a quarterly basis on the last day of each March, June, September and December beginning June 30, 2008 and ending March 31, 2010, \$2.5 million due on a quarterly basis on the last day of each March, June, September and December beginning June 30, 2010 and ending March 31, 2013, and one installment of \$60.0 million payable on May 13, 2013.
-On December 31, 2009, there was \$91.3 million outstanding on the Term A Note.
+At December 31, 2010, the interest rate was 2.76% inclusive of a 2.50% margin.
+The Term A Note, as entered into on May 13, 2008, has \$2.5 million due on a quarterly basis on the last day of each March, June, September and December beginning June 30, 2010 and ending March 31, 2013, and one installment of \$60.0 million payable on May 13, 2013.
+On December 31, 2010, there was \$82.5 million outstanding on the Term A Note.

-The \$150.0 million revolver contains a \$50.0 million letter of credit sub-facility, a \$25.0 million swing line loan sub-facility and a $\in$ 100.0 million sub-facility.
-At December 31, 2009, the annual commitment fee on the revolver was 0.4% and there was \$14.4 million outstanding on the letter of credit sub-facility, leaving approximately \$136 million available under our revolver loan.
+The 150.0 million revolver contains a 50.0 million letter of credit sub-facility, a 25.0 million swing line loan sub-facility and a 100.0 million sub-facility.
+At December 31, 2010, the annual commitment fee on the revolver was 0.5% and there was 14.1 million outstanding on the letter of credit sub-facility and 6.0 million attributable to a defaulting lender, leaving approximately 129.9 million available under our revolver.

 On June 24, 2008, we entered into an interest rate swap with an aggregate notional value of \$75.0 million whereby we exchanged our LIBOR-based variable rate interest for a fixed rate of 4.1375%.
-The notional value decreases to \$50.0 million and then \$25.0 million on June 30, 2010 and June 30, 2011, respectively and expires on June 29, 2012.
-The fair value of the swap agreement, based on third-party quotes, was a liability of \$3.0 million at December 31, 2009.
+The notional value decreased to \$50.0 million on June 30, 2010 and will decrease to \$25.0 million on June 30, 2011, and expires on June 29, 2012.
+The fair value of the swap agreement, based on third-party quotes, was a liability of \$1.8 million at December 31, 2010.
 The swap agreement has been designated as a cash flow hedge, and therefore changes in its fair value are recorded as an adjustment to other comprehensive income.

 Substantially all assets and stock of the Company's domestic subsidiaries and 65% of the shares of certain European subsidiaries are pledged as collateral against borrowings under the Credit Agreement.
 Certain European assets are pledged against borrowings directly made to our European subsidiary.
 The Credit Agreement contains customary covenants limiting the Company's ability to, among other things, pay cash dividends, incur debt or liens, redeem or repurchase Company stock, enter into transactions with affiliates, make investments, merge or consolidate with others or dispose of assets.
 In addition, the Credit Agreement contains financial covenants requiring the Company to maintain a total leverage ratio of not more than 3.25 to 1.0 and a fixed charge coverage ratio of not less than 1.50 to 1.0, measured at the end of each quarter.
 If the Company does not comply with the various covenants under the Credit Agreement and related agreements, the lenders may, subject to various customary cure rights, require the immediate payment of all amounts outstanding under the Term A Note and revolver.
-The Company believes it is in compliance with all such covenants as of December 31, 2009 and expects to be in compliance for the next 12 months.
+The Company believes it is in compliance with all such covenants as of December 31, 2010 and expects to be in compliance for the next 12 months.

-As of December 31, 2009, we had approximately \$136 million available on our \$150 million revolving credit line.
+As of December 31, 2010, we had approximately \$135.9 million available on our \$150 million revolving credit line.
 Present drawings under the credit line are letters of credit securing various obligations related to our business.
-The revolving credit line is provided by a consortium of financial institutions with varying commitment levels as show below (in millions):
+The revolving credit line is provided by a consortium of financial institutions with varying commitment levels as shown below (in millions):